Table of Contents

 After you pass away, the successor trustee will distribute assets in accordance with the terms of the trust.
 There are three primary ways that you can pass assets to your beneficiaries.

 Your beneficiaries are likewise protected under the terms of the trust.
-Whether they receive specific assets outright, or they receive income or discretionary funds, you, as the grantor, can set up the terms of the trust to best accommodate or protect your beneficiaries.
+Whether they receive specific assets outright or they receive income or discretionary funds, you, as the grantor, can set up the terms of the trust to best accommodate or protect your beneficiaries.
 If a beneficiary dies before, during, or after the trust is created, the document can make provisions for that.
 At the Matus Law Group, revocable trust attorney Christine Matus and our team of New Jersey estate planning lawyers can tailor your trust to you and your beneficiaries’ specific needs and circumstances.

 To schedule a private consultation with the Matus Law Group to process a trust, call us at (732) 281-0060.

 The successor trustee has a great deal of responsibility.
 He or she is responsible for investing any assets prudently in the best interests of the beneficiaries.
-The trustee must also file state and federal income taxes for the trust and provide accountings to all beneficiaries.
-Consequently, you want to ensure that the individual you choose as your successor trustee is capable and responsible in taking on this role.
+The trustee must file any required state and federal income tax returns and keep qualified beneficiaries reasonably informed about administration, providing reports/accountings as required by the trust or upon request under New Jersey’s Uniform Trust Code (N.J.S.A.
+3B:31-67).

 Is a living trust right for you?
 Some questions that your New Jersey living trust attorney may ask when consulting with you are: